-Present and defend opinions by making judgments about information, validity of ideas or quality of work based on a set of criteria. validity of ideas or work.
+Present and defend opinions by making judgments about information, validity of ideas or quality of work based on a set of criteria. including judgements, opinions, justifications and validity of ideas or work.
 Teachers might provide a criteria for students to evaluate against, or this could be student defined.
+What criteria would you use to assess ?
 What is your opinion of?
-What are the strengths/weaknesses of?
+What are the strengths/weaknesses of ?
 How could you test?
-Would it be better if? themselves or someone else.
+Would it be better if? (such as a game or tool) that was created by themselves or someone else.
 Students self- or peer-review a project.
 Students evaluate an algorithm presented as a flowchart/pseudocode that was created by themselves or someone else.
 Students evaluate an infographic that was created by themselves or someone else.
 Creating Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions.
 Questions that invite students to demonstrate how they are able to combine learned knowledge and skills to create or generate ideas for potential digital solutions.
 Can you invent?
 How could you invent?
 How would you solve?
 Can you recommend an alternative solution?
 Why do you think?
 Can you construct a model of?
 Can you predict the outcome if?
 How would you create?
 Show me a way to solve Can you present to me your solution?
 Students create a flowchart that represents an algorithm.
 Students navigate a robot to achieve a goal.
 Students modify a Scratch program to add a new element.
 Students design a sketch for a new digital device.
 Students create a graph/infographic that answers a particular question.